resistaiart/forge-service/README.md

 ### License

-- The Forge Service is open source under the MIT License.
+- The Forge Project is open source under the MIT License.

 ## 🧠 Philosophy & Architecture